 GeneCards Summary for TLR2 Gene

 TLR2 (Toll Like Receptor 2) is a Protein Coding gene.
-Diseases associated with TLR2 include Leprosy and Mycobacterium Tuberculosis, Susceptibility To Mycobacterium Tuberculosis, Protection Against, Included.
-Among its related pathways are IL27-mediated signaling events and Toll-Like receptor Signaling Pathways.
-GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
-An important paralog of this gene is TLR10.
+Diseases associated with TLR2 include Leprosy 3 and Colorectal Cancer.
+Among its related pathways are Activated TLR4 signalling and Human cytomegalovirus infection.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
+An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot for TLR2 Gene